cloudmesh-community/book/chapters/git/github.md

 **:mortar_board: Learning Objectives**

-* Be able to use the github cloud sevices to collaborately develop contents and programs.
+* Be able to use the [github]{.index} cloud sevices to collaborately develop contents and programs.
 * Be able to use github as part of an open source project.

 ---